If you’re wondering how to calm anxiety, it’s time to learn about all-natural, stress-relieving, soothing herbal teas.

 Cortisol is a natural hormone released by the body to handle stress.
 However, if anxiety is causing you to constantly induce your cortisol response, that excess of cortisol can cause serious harm.
 Excessive cortisol production can be detrimental to the hippocampus, which can impair learning, memory, and emotional regulation over time.

-How to Calm Anxiety: Promote healthy cortisol levels by drinking Ocimum sanctum tea (Tulsi, Holy Basil).
+How to Calm Anxiety: Promote healthy cortisol levels by drinking Ocimum sanctum tea.
 Ocimum sanctum, also called Holy Basil and Tulsi, can help modulate cortisol response.

 Depression, Dementia, and Other Mental Disorders

 Repeated overstimulation of the hippocampal response to stress can create symptoms of depression, including low appetite, decreased libido, abnormal reaction to new stimuli, and difficulty sleeping.
 Furthermore, unchecked anxiety is associated with deterioration and impaired function of the hippocampus, which can increase the risk of developing dementia.

 How to Calm Anxiety: Support hippocampal health with Polygala tenuifolia tea to increase proliferation of neural stem cells.